 Returns True if connection is allowed.

 Connect to an element.
 Note that at this point the line may be connected to some other, or the same element.
-Also the connection at model level still exists.
+The connection at model level also still exists.

 Returns True if a connection is established.